albertzak/open/readme.md

 "is that now the worst piece of code on this githubs?"

-"you wanted those dynapad things
+"you wanted those dynapads

 right?"

+"literacy in the computational medium"